Skip to main content

 Provide more oral stimulation during the day

 Another amazing way to keep the kids from spitting is to find subtle ways to constantly keep their little lips from even having time to spit.
-When possible, play games or do other activities that require your child to use his face.
+When possible, play games or do other activities that require your child to use their face.

 Put the praise on them